top of page

 • So ... what do I get?

-• So ... when does this all change over?
+• So ... when will the change happen

-If the increase brings additional benefits or a better product or service, tell them!
+Oh, and if the increase brings additional benefits or a better product or service, make sure you tell them!

 (5) Be CONSISTENT